Author: Edward Conard

 A healthy trade deficit has allowed the U.S. to innovate and put risk-averse short term capital to work.
 Moving manufacturing labor costs offshore freed up capital space and reshuffled domestic unskilled labor to more useful services.
 The trade deficit also eliminated capacity constraints that would have forced the U.S. to decrease investment due to increased consumption.

 The ever-changing United States’ demographic will make it more difficult to pursue an investment-based strategy.
 Millions of retirees and children of poor immigrants will drastically increase consumption at the cost of increased taxes and income redistribution.
-It will be up to policymakers to understand that increased employment and growth will not occur unless risk taking begins to increase.
+It will be up to policymakers to understand that increased employment and growth will not occur unless risk-taking begins to increase.

-In regard to the Financial Crisis, a lack of transparency in the market or a breakdown in regulation was not necessarily the root cause.
+Regarding the Financial Crisis, a lack of transparency in the market or a breakdown in regulation was not necessarily the root cause.
 “The inherent issue was logical economic policy that put risk-averse savings to work to maximize employment.”
 The extensive damage done by withdrawals and the threat of bank runs are testaments to the importance of explicit guarantees to keep confidence in the financial system.

 Britt always taught us Titans that Wisdom is Cheap, and principal can find treasure troves of the good stuff in books.
 We hope only will also express their thanks to the Titans if the book review brought wisdom into their lives.